 - And as long as I’m poaching chicken, I always make extra for a casserole or chicken salad later in the week.

 Storing and Reheating Chicken Chilaquiles Verde:

 The individual items that do into this dish can all be stored for several days.
 The sauce and chicken of course in the fridge, and the tortilla chips in an airtight bag on the counter.

 Once combined with the sauce, the dish does not keep well.
 It’s got a short shelf life and needs to be served immediately.

 Saving Money on Chicken Chilaquiles Verde:

-That Chilaquiles is an easy dish and frugal, too, earns bonus points in my book.
+- That Chilaquiles is an easy dish and frugal, too, earns bonus points in my book.
 The recipe is said to be used in Mexico as a way to use up stale tortillas.
-I don’t know about you but it seems I hardly ever go through a pack of corn tortillas (and yes, this has to be corn) when I use them and always have a few strays.
-Just leave them in the fridge because once they accumulate (and this works even better if they are starting to dry out) you can now make Chilaquiles!
+I always have a few strays.
+Just let them accumulate in the fridge until you have enough to make Chilaquiles!

 chicken chilaquiles verde

 - 10 corn tortillas, preferably spread out to dry for several hours or overnight, cut or torn into pieces